Military reaction was ‘sprint speed,’ top officer says as Pentagon takes heat for Capitol riot response

 In the lead-up to planned pro-Trump demonstrations on Jan.
 6, D.C.
 Mayor Muriel E. Bowser (D) requested that the Pentagon deploy a small contingent of about 340 D.C.
 National Guard personnel to help with traffic control and free up city police.
 Because the District is not a state, the president has control of the National Guard but typically delegates authority to the defense secretary and Army secretary.

-Looming large for city and federalofficials during planning for the protests was June 2020, when the Trump administration was criticized for a heavy-handed reaction to civil unrest over police violence against Black people and Pentagon leadership was seen as supporting that response.
+Looming large for city and federal officials during planning for the protests was June 2020, when the Trump administration was criticized for a heavy-handed reaction to civil unrest over police violence against Black people and Pentagon leadership was seen as supporting that response.
 The shadow of those events appeared to have resulted in a smaller security presence than was needed when rioting broke out on Capitol Hill.

-As the situation turned chaotic, acting D.C. police chief Robert J. Contee III and former Capitol Police chief Steven Sund, who resigned after the attack, spoke to Pentagon officials and requested additional support.
+As the situation turned chaotic, acting D.C. police chief Robert J. Contee III and Capitol Police Chief Steven Sund, who resigned after the attack, spoke to Pentagon officials and requested additional support.

 Sund later told lawmakers that he was “very surprised at the amount of time and the pushback I was receiving when I was making an urgent request for their assistance.”